 Air Conditioner Cost – How Much Does an AC Unit Cost?

-The cost of an air conditioner depends on several factors.
+The cost of an air conditioner is contingent on a variety of factors.
 Size is a major factor.
 ACs are measured in tons of cooling (12,000BTUs per ton).

-A new air conditioner that has greater SEER is more efficient in energy use but it will cost more up front.
-It pays for itself over time in lower energy bills.
+A new air conditioner that has an increased SEER is more energy-efficient but it will cost more in the beginning.
+It pays for itself over time in lower costs for energy.

 Variable-speed ACs